Prag8855/aab/content/guides/residence-permit.md

 ## How to apply in Berlin

-You can only apply in Berlin if...
+You can only apply in Germany if...

 - You are a citizen of {{AUFENTHV_41_COUNTRIES}}[^15]
 - **or** you already have a German [residence permit](/glossary/Aufenthaltstitel), and you want to change it or [renew it](#how-to-renew-a-residence-permit)